 I work from 9:00 a.m. to 5:00 p.m. on weekdays.
 Do you have volunteer shifts available in the evening and on weekends?

 Yes, we have many volunteer shifts that take place in the evenings and on the two weekends of the tournament.
-However, these are commonly the most frequently requested shifts due to availability.
+However, these are commonly the most frequently requested shifts due to availability and most evening shift start times start at 5 pm or earlier.
 As mentioned, we require all our volunteers to be available for a minimum of 42 hours during the event.